 Historic England has produced some useful guidance on how to incorporate heritage into your Neighbourhood Plan.

-The website for Dorset Area of Outstanding Natural Beauty has a 'Traffic in Villages' toolkit.
+The Dorset Area of Outstanding Natural Beauty has produced a 'Traffic in Villages' toolkit.

 Parishes active in Neighbourhood Planning can be viewed by visiting the Neighbourhood Planning Interactive Map.